Office, 106 Broadway, New York. Trustees: Morris Franklin,

 merchant; Daniel S. Miller, late Dater, Miller & Co., grocers;

-Henry K Bogert, of Bogert & Kneeland; John Mairs, merchant; William
+Henry K. Bogert, of Bogert & Kneeland; John Mairs, merchant;

 H. Appleton, of Appleton & Co., publishers; Robert B. Collins,